-Outline of 2012 IECC Requirements for Alabama Homes
+Outline of 2015 IECC Requirements for Alabama Homes

 The simplified table of building envelope requirements (on the previous page) applies to new residential buildings, as defined in the IECC, with wood framing and/or mass walls.
-For steel-framed buildings, the same window requirements apply; however, refer to IECC section R402.2.6 for specific ceiling, wall and floor insulation R-value requirements.
+For steel-framed buildings, the same window requirements apply; however, refer to IECC section R402.2.6 for specific insulation R-value requirements.
 The table also applies to all additions, alterations and replacement windows.
-The table is based upon the thermal envelope requirements in the 2012 IECC's prescriptive compliance option for the appropriate climate zones (Table R402.1.1) and does not reflect any state-specific amendments to the IECC.
+The table is based upon the thermal envelope requirements in the 2015 IECC's prescriptive compliance option for the appropriate climate zones (Table R402.1.2) and does not reflect any state-specific amendments to the IECC.